crashworks3d/Iron_Man_Servo/README.md

 ## **WARNING!!!**

 Attempting to upload this code will void any support and potentially render your board useless.
-The following boards are not supported by this code:
+The following A.L.I.S.H.A. boards are not supported by this code:

 - AM2, AM3, AM4, AM6 (discontinued)
 - MKE-Mini, MKE, MKE-D, MKE-J